LeeVaughn/front-end-website/README.md

 * Deployes a front-end website using a Gulp build process and provided files
 * Concatenates and minifies JavaScript files
 * Compiles SCSS into a concatenated and minified CSS file
-* Generates JavaScript and CSS source maps
+* Generates source maps for JavaScript and CSS files
 * Compresses JPEG and PNG files
 * Running ```npm install``` installs relevant dependencies